bradleyhc/MS1-portfolio/README.md

 <strong>Other</strong>

-- <a  target="_blank" href="https://github.com">GitHub</a> - used for version control, hosting of codebase and deploying live website on GitPages
+- <a  target="_blank" href="https://github.com">GitHub</a> - used for version control, hosting of codebase and deploying live website on GitHub Pages
 - <a  target="_blank" href="https://gitpod.io">GitPod</a> - used as code editor, connected with GitHub to push commits directly to GitHub repository
 - <a  target="_blank" href="https://balsamiq.com">Balsamiq</a> - used to create wireframes for project